 Features and Benefits:

-- Great solution for switching from electric baseboard and wall heaters
+- A great solution for switching from electric baseboard and wall heaters

 - Work well in rooms with vaulted or high ceilings